luhn/pyramid-tasks/sample/README.md

 settings.setdefault("celery.result_backend", redis_url)
 ```

-We of course need to include Pyramid Task into the celery config.
+We of course need to include Pyramid Tasks into the celery config.

 ```python
 config.include("pyramid_tasks")